a11ywatch/kayle/README.md

 ## Discord

-If you want to chat about the project checkout our [Discord](https://discord.gg/ukmJcjQ5).
+If you want to chat about the project checkout our [Discord][discord-url].

 ## About